Mr-Moustakim/OussChip8Emu/README.md

 # OussChip8Emu
-This is a simple emulator for chip8, That enable us to play some classic games such as Tetris, Pong, Tank...
+This is a simple emulator for chip8, That enables to play some classic games such as Tetris, Pong, Tank...
 ## Tetris
 ![](ScreenShots/TETRIS.PNG)
 ## Tank